dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 ## Responses

-OAuth is token based authorization protocol where the response of the authorization is an access token that is then used by a "client" to access a resource.
+This section of the document describes the various responses that may be returned from an authorization request.

 OAuth 2.1 requires the more secure decoupled authorization flow where the client is issued an authorization code that is then exchanged for an access token.
 The responses listed in this section are the responses which issue a bearer token used by the client to access API resources. (shown in flow (4) below).

 ``` http